Is Japan Rail Pass Worth Buying? (2023 Prices & Review)

 The upside of redeeming at the airport is that the JR office is far easier to find, and more convenient.
 On our first visit to Japan, we did not follow this advice.
 We waited until going to Tokyo Station (an overwhelming labyrinth the first time you experience it) to redeem our passes, and we just about had a meltdown trying to find the office.

-The distinctions between the Green and Ordinary versions of the Japan Rail Pass mostly relate to the shinkansen usage.
-With the Green version, you’re able to board the Green car on the shinkansen (and some limited express trains).
+The distinctions between the Green and Ordinary versions of the Japan Rail Pass mostly relate to the Shinkansen.
+With the Green version, you’re able to board the Green car on the Shinkansen (and some limited express trains).
 Think of this as First or Business Class on an airline—larger seats and slightly more spacious.

 Have any questions about using the Japan Rail Pass that we didn’t cover?
 Have you used the Japan Rail Pass in the past?
 Any thoughts or additional tips based upon your experience?
 Please share your thoughts or questions in the comments below!

 I hope the pass is never fully digitized.
 The last thing I want is yet another app to screw me over if my phone is lost or breaks or stolen or buggy or updating or not compatible or can’t conect to the internet…

 Looks like I will be buying the JR Rail pass for at least 14 days.
 Thanks again for this article!
 I am assuming activating the JR Rail pass at the airport makes sense to ride the train from the airport to Tokyo.
 Then our next week will be going to Osaka and using the rail a lot from there to the surrounding areas.
 We are spending 28 days in Japan but will be confined to Tokyo for the latter 2 weeks, and from what I gather the rail pass is overkill for that.